In this article you will find the following:

 Safe Mode can come in handy.
 When your Mac is in this setting, it allows it to be in a space without any interference from startup errors or hardware malfunctions.
 Being in this environment can eliminate some temporary failures.

-- Hold down the Power button until your Mac has shut down
+- Hold down the Power button until your Mac shuts down.

 - When you see the login screen, release the Shift key.